yeahdongcn/kustohelmize/README.md

 └── mychart.config
 ```

-The full example from scratch can be found at [examples](https://github.com/yeahdongcn/kustohelmize/tree/main/examples).
+A complete example from scratch can be found in the [examples](https://github.com/yeahdongcn/kustohelmize/tree/main/examples) directory.

-Note that you can use this tool in an ad-hoc manner against any YAML file containing multiple resources to generate a helm chart skeleton simply by pointing `--from` at that file.
+You can use this tool in an ad-hoc manner against any YAML file containing multiple resources to generate a Helm chart skeleton simply by pointing `--from` at that file.

 ## Community